 We often need to perform preparatory work on our data before we can begin our analysis.
 The amount of preparation can vary widely, but there are a few basic steps to move from raw data to data ready for analysis.
-Chapter 8 addressed the initial steps of creating a data frame from a plain text source.
+Chapter 8 addressed the initial steps of creating a dataframe from a plain-text source.
 In this chapter, we assess quality.
-We perform validity checks on individual data values and entire columns.
-In addition to checking the quality of the data, we learn whether or not the data need to be transformed and reshaped to get ready for analysis.
+To do this, we perform validity checks on individual data values and entire columns.
+In addition to checking the quality of the data, we determine whether or not the data need to be transformed and reshaped to get ready for analysis.
 Quality checking (and fixing) and transformation are often cyclical: the quality checks point us toward transformations we need to make, and when we check the transformed columns to confirm that our data are ready for analysis, we may discover they need further cleaning.

 Depending on the data source, we often have different expectations for quality.
-Some datasets require extensive wrangling to get them into an analyzable form, and other datasets arrive clean and we can quickly launch into modeling.
-Below are some examples of data sources and how much wrangling we might expect to do.
+Some datasets require extensive wrangling to get them into an analyzable form, and others arrive clean and we can quickly launch into modeling.
+Here are some examples of data sources and how much wrangling we might expect to do:

-Data from a scientific experiment or study are typically clean, well-documented, and have a simple structure.
+Data from a scientific experiment or study are typically clean, are well documented, and have a simple structure.
 These data are organized to be broadly shared so that others can build on or reproduce the findings.
 They are typically ready for analysis after little to no wrangling.

-Administrative data can be clean, but without inside knowledge of the source we often need to extensively check their quality.
+Administrative data can be clean, but without inside knowledge of the source, we may need to extensively check their quality.
 Also, since we often use these data for a purpose other than why they were collected in the first place, we may need to transform features or combine data tables.

-Informally collected data, such as data scraped from the Web, can be quite messy and tends to come with little documentation.
-For example, texts, tweets, blogs, Wikipedia tables, etc. usually require formatting and cleaning to transform them into information ready for analysis.
+Informally collected data, such as data scraped from the web, can be quite messy and tends to come with little documentation.
+For example, texts, tweets, blogs, and Wikipedia tables. usually require formatting and cleaning to transform them into information ready for analysis.